School Logo

 • a variety of outdoor play equipment which allows children to develop skills across all 7 areas of learning outside.

-All areas are attractive and suitably resourced so that children are encouraged to use them and engage in purposeful, challenging activities with or without the presence of an adult.
-Areas will be enhanced during challenge time in response to children’s needs.
-Challenge clipboards display expectations for activities to support staff in providing the appropriate level of challenge / support to children in their play.
+Children are encouraged to use these areas and in a purposeful manner both with or without the presence of an adult.
+Areas are enhanced in response to children’s needs.
 Resources are organised in such a way that children are enabled to make informed choices, select independently what they need, and take responsibility for clearing away.

 Visits and Visitors